Veetaha/veetaha.github.io/src/impl-trait-parameters-and-turbofish.md

 This is because when using an explicit turbofish syntax **all** required type parameters must be explicitly specified and the optional ones will be set to their default values.
 Even, if we want to specify only the required type parameters, but infer the rest, we have to use a wildcard `_` to do that.

-The same is true even if part of required type parameters can be inferred.
+The same is true even if part of the required type parameters can be inferred.
 For instance, we can't use this syntax to have the value type of the `HashMap` inferred.

 ```rust,compile_fail
 # use std::collections::HashMap;